bradreeder/CV/PORTFOLIO.md

 ## Personal Projects

+*Note: With the exception of my personal website, the following projects were built in 2-3 days, as learning exercises to implement studied technologies, and not with the intent of building commercial products.
+These projects were built in teams of 2 or 4 people (using pair programming), and so include other people's work.*

 ### Professional Portfolio ([Website](https://bradreeder.github.io/) | [Source Code](https://github.com/bradreeder/bradreeder.github.io))

 As a contractor I have taken on a growing number of small UX Research & Service Design projects.
 This website was built as a single-page application using react.js as a client-facing portfolio for my UX experience.
 It is accessible and responsive across browsers and devices.